Valencia’s Bubbles just right for the festive season! What better way to celebrate with Valencia’s very own Cava? Valencian Cava? Well, yes!

 Cavas produced by Requena’s largest Cooperative.
 Good value wines sold under the Marques de Plata brand.

 Two cavas worth looking out for, Capraisia and Vegalfaro, both Brut Nature Reserva from this small bodega.

 Family run bodega producing a light ‘Prosecco’ style called Roxanne and Chozas Carrascal Brut Nature Reserva.

 Cava is traditionally a celebratory drink!
 But because most of Requena’s cavas have long ageing in bottle, they are made to accompany serious food rather than simply be served as aperitifs or with the dessert, which is popular in Spain.

-We recommend cavas regularly in our tasting courses to accompany Paellas Valenciana, seafood paellas, fish and meat dishes.
-The better white cavas will even go well with beef from the brassa (or wood fire)!
+We recommend cavas regularly in our tasting courses to accompany Paella Valenciana, seafood paella, fish and meat dishes.
+The better white cavas will even go well with beef from the brassa or wood fire!

-Of course, they are in this festive time still the best wines to go with oysters, which are now back in Valencian fishmomgers and supermarkets.
-Whatever you drink this Xmas… include some Valencian Cava and enjoy!
+Of course, they are in this special time still the best wines to go with oysters, which are now back in Valencian fishmomgers and supermarkets.
+Whatever you drink in the coming months…include some Valencian Cava and enjoy!

-Ricardo’s Valencian Blog contains historical information on bodegas and wines going back 7 years (http://rikiwigley.wordpress.com ) and Vividblog covers the activities over the last year ( http://vvidblog.wordpress.com)
+Ricardo’s Valencian Blog contains historical information on bodegas and wines going back over 10 years (http://rikiwigley.wordpress.com ) and Vividblog covers the activities over the last year ( http://vvidblog.wordpress.com)

-VÍ vid are in Facebook and Twitter @vividvinos .
+VÍ vid are on Facebook and Twitter @vividvinos .